redis/redis-doc/commands/script load.md

 @return

 @bulk-reply
-This command returns the SHA1 sum of the script added into the script cache.
+This command returns the SHA1 digest of the script added into the script cache.